 What is CPQL?

-CPQL (Cost Per Qualified Lead) is a payment method in affiliate marketing where the Advertiser pays commission to Publishers when a potential customer is considered “qualified” or “eligible.”
-This means the user not only clicks on the ad or fills out information, but also performs a specific action that the business has previously defined as important to be considered a valuable lead.
+CPQL (Cost Per Qualified Lead) is a pricing method in the field of Affiliate Marketing, where Advertisers pay commissions to Publishers when a potential customer is considered “quality” or “qualified”.
+This means that users do not just simply click on the advertisement or fill in information, but must also perform a specific action that the business previously determined as important to be considered a valuable lead.

 How CPQL works

-CPQL operates based on clearly defining the criteria for a lead to be considered “qualified.”
-Typically, these criteria may include requirements such as: the potential customer must meet certain conditions, such as age, geographic location, occupation, or level of interest in the business's product/service.
-When the user completes and fully meets these criteria, the Publisher will receive commission from the Advertiser at a predetermined rate.
+CPQL operates based on identifying and clearly defining the criteria for a lead to be considered “qualified”.
+Typically, these criteria may include conditions such as: potential customers must meet certain specific requirements, such as age, geographical location, industry, or level of interest in the business's product/service.
+When a user completes and fully meets these criteria, the Publisher will receive a commission from the Advertiser according to a predetermined level.

 Compare earning methods in Affiliate Marketing